Familiar with dwell time?

 Not exactly a ranking factor, but not exactly unimportant, either.

-Another sign that dwell time is more important than Google lets on came when Google began offering the option to block all results from a specific URL in the search results.
+Another sign that it is more important than Google lets on came when Google began offering the option to block all results from a specific URL in the search results.

 By removing those results, Google can then deliver on its ultimate goal – a better user experience.

-Another indication that Google tracks dwell time came with the inclusion of a “People Also Search” for feature in the SERPs.
+Another indication that Google tracks it came with the inclusion of a “People Also Search” for feature in the SERPs.

 It looks like this: when you click on a listing in the Search results and then click back, you’ll see a “People also search for” scrolling feed or list with related content under the original listing you clicked on.